Udyr Build Guide by BlackMambaxP

 Magic Resist - Mercury's Treads Banshee's Veil Force of Nature Wit's End Spirit Visage Guardian Angel Aegis of the Legion

-Offensive/Other - Wriggle's Lantern Madred's Bloodrazor Trinity Force Hextech Gunblade Frozen Mallet Warmog's Armor Zeke's Herald Atma's Impaler Wit's End
+Offensive/Other - Wriggle's Lantern Madred's Bloodrazor Trinity Force Hextech Gunblade Frozen Mallet Warmog's Armor Zeke's Harbinger Atma's Impaler Wit's End

 If at first you're really struggling to figure out what to build and in what order, use the blueprint build listed way up top in the cheat sheet section.
 It is a pretty balanced build in terms of giving you a nice chunk Armor, MR, HP, and a bit of damage.
 This build, again, is assuming you're facing a balanced team that includes facing a large part of the metagame (building off tanky), hence the Madred's.
 Once you get accustomed from there, you can start interchanging and seeing what works better in certain situations and against what champs/team comps.